 Over the next several years, the female turtle underwent four attempts at artificial insemination.
 Before her death, she underwent a fifth attempt.
 However, authorities have declined rumors that the procedure is what ended up killing it.
 Experts have collected her ovarian tissue for future research.
 With the female dead, scientists are now apprehensive about the survival of the species.

 Her male partner is still alive in the zoo.
 Two more Yangtze giant softshell turtles have been recorded to be alive in Vietnam.
 One is known to be male.
 But there is no information as to the gender of the second one.
 As such, it is difficult to determine whether the pair will reproduce.
 If the second one also turns out to be male, then it won’t be long before these become part of ancient history.

 Endemic to China and Vietnam, the Yangtze giant softshell turtle is listed as a critically endangered species in the Red List prepared by the International Union for Conservation of Nature (IUCN).
 These are the biggest freshwater turtles in the world, growing up to 100 centimeters and weighing up to 100 kilograms.

-One of the interesting facts about these turtles is that the male is often smaller than the female.
-But even though they are usually massive in size, these turtles prefer to remain submerged underwater, very rarely coming to the surface.
+One of the interesting facts about them is that the male is often smaller than the female.
+But even though they are usually massive in size, they prefer to remain submerged underwater, very rarely coming to the surface.
 This is one of the reasons why scientists have been unable to determine the gender of the second turtle in Vietnam.

-Some also speculate that the difficulty in sighting these turtles might mean that more such turtles exist in the region.
+Some also speculate that the difficulty in sighting them might mean that more exist in the region.
 In 2017, conservationists surveyed even the remotest parts of China to identify any remaining wild Yangtze giant softshell turtles.
-Though locals claimed to have seen some of these turtles, such claims could not be verified.
+Though locals claimed to have seen some, such claims could not be verified.